Grace Christian Church’s Vision for Racial Justice

 Grace will be putting forward the following initiatives and programs over the coming months:

-Be the Bridge: People of Color – TBD
+Be the Bridge: “We Need to Talk” for People of Color – TBD

 Fuller Institute – Spiritual Practices for the Journey